-We invest our cash in a variety of financial instruments, including bank time deposits, and taxable variable rate and fixed rate obligations of corporations, municipalities, and local, state and national government entities and agencies.
+We invest our cash in a variety of financial instruments, including bank time deposits, as well as, variable rate and fixed rate obligations of corporations, municipalities, and local, state and national government entities and agencies.
 These investments are denominated in U.S. dollars.

-Our interest income is sensitive to changes in the general level of U.S. interest rates, particularly since the majority of our investments are in short-term instruments.
+Our interest income is sensitive to changes in the general level of U.S. interest rates, particularly since the majority of our investments are in interest bearing instruments.
 We believe that our investment policy is conservative, both in terms of the average maturity of investments that we allow and in terms of the credit quality of the investments we hold.
-We estimate that a 1% decrease in market interest rates would decrease our annual interest income by \$678,000.
+We estimate that a 1% decrease in market interest rates would decrease our annual interest income by \$672,000.

 Our international sales are made primarily in U.S. dollars.
-Those sales in currencies other than U.S. dollars can result in translation gains and losses.
+Those sales in currencies other than U.S. dollars can result in translation gains and losses, which have not been significant to date.
 Currently, we do not engage in hedging activities for our international operations.
 However, we may engage in hedging activities in the future.